edwardbair/SPIRES/README.md

 3. Start a MATLAB session

-4. Add the directory and all its subdirectories to your MATLAB path,
+4. Add the code directory and all its subdirectories to your MATLAB path,

 "addpath(genpath([location where you checked out the code to]))"

-5. Call "run_modis_Sierra_example.m"
+5. Load the example inputs, i.e. "load Sierra_example_inputs.mat"

 6. Examine the comments at the top of the two files called "fill_and_run_modis.m" & "smoothSPIREScube.m" to understand the inputs used, e.g. "edit fill_and_run_modis"